 The nuts and bolts of cancelling induction

-Not everyone has a midwife, though, and some of the stories I’ve been hearing are from women who either don’t have a midwife (for instance, they’re in a country where maternity care is obstetrician-led) or who have never seen the same midwife twice and don’t feel that they have a good relationship with anyone.
-It’s these women who are probably amongst those who search the internet on this question, as some of them just don’t know who or where to call.
-What do they do?
-I know that some women decide to just ignore the induction date and not call anyone, but others are concerned that such action may have unwanted repercussions.
+Not everyone has a care provider they know and trust, though.
+Some don’t have a midwife at all.
+Perhaps they’re in a country where maternity care is obstetrician-led.
+Or they may have never seen the same midwife twice and don’t feel that they have a good relationship with anyone.
+What do you do then do?
+Well, some women decide to just ignore the induction date and not call anyone.
+But some are concerned that such action may have unwanted repercussions.

-It also depends on what the woman feels she can deal with at that stage of pregnancy.
-I know of women who have taken control, called the hospital and politely and firmly explained that they do not need the appointment, and I know of women who have asked their partner or a friend to make the call instead, generally in the hope of keeping their stress levels down and their oxytocin levels up.
-Some women decide to text their midwife or doctor instead of calling, and others have phoned the antenatal clinic out-of-hours and left a message on the answerphone rather than calling a 24-hour service such as the labour ward where they would be talking directly to a member of staff.
+It also depends on what you feel you can deal with at that stage of pregnancy.
+I know of women who have taken control, called the hospital and politely and firmly explained that they do not need the appointment.
+Some ask their partner or a friend to make the call instead.
+They generally do that in the hope of keeping their stress levels down and their oxytocin levels up.
+Some women text instead of calling.
+Others have phoned the antenatal clinic out-of-hours and left a message on the answerphone rather than calling a 24-hour service such as the labour ward where they would be talking directly to a member of staff.
 Some have heard nothing after leaving such a message and have simply turned up at the hospital a day or two later in spontaneous labour.
-Others have received a phone call from a staff member who questioned their decision and this, again, is why I am delighted that we have books such as Am I Allowed as well as organisations which help women know what their rights are and where to go if they need support.
+Others have received a phone call from a staff member wanting to confirm or discuss their decision.

 When will we move towards informed decision-making?

-I wonder if Santa does maternity-service related gifts?
-If so, I look forward to the time when I can delete this post because women only get given an induction date if it’s something that they actively ask for after an individualised discussion of their needs.
+I really hope that, one day, I can delete this post because women only get given an induction date if it’s something that they actively ask for after an individualised discussion of their needs.

 If you’d like to learn more about post-term pregnancy and build your confidence with the evidence, I’d love to welcome you to my online course on this topic 😀 And you can keep up with my research postings via my free updates and monthly Birth Information Update.